 Looking for more details on the Mate 20 and Mate 20 Pro?

-- Huawei Mate 20 and Mate 20 Pro hands-on: Take an even closer look at the new flagships in this hands-on video.
+- Huawei Mate 20 Pro review: Take an even closer look at the new flagship in this final review

 - Top Huawei Mate 20 and Mate 20 Pro features: In this article, we take a deep dive into the best things about the Mate 20 and Mate 20 Pro.